-- name and address of the recycling or regeneration plant;
+- name and address of the recycling or reclamation facility;

-- identification data of the certified natural person or of the certified company that carried out the intervention;
+- identification data of the certified natural person or of the certified company which carried out the intervention;

-- quantity and type of greenhouse gases recovered during the intervention on the equipment;
+- quantity and type of greenhouse gas recovered during work on the equipment;

-A natural or legal person exercises effective control if all the following conditions are met:
+A natural or legal person exercises effective control if all of the following conditions are met:

-- free access to the equipment which involves the possibility of monitoring the components and their functioning and the possibility of granting access to third parties;
+- free access to the equipment which entails the possibility of supervising its components and their operation and the possibility of granting access to third parties;

-- the power, including financial, to decide on technical changes, the modification of the quantities of fluorinated gases in the appliance, and the performance of checks or repairs.
+- the power, including financial, to decide on technical modifications, the modification of the quantities of fluorinated gases in the equipment, and the execution of checks or repairs.

-According to the D.P.R. n.
-146/2018 the company or body that is configured as an "operator" of the equipment containing F-Gas is not obliged to register with the Registry or be certified.
-However, the same company or organization has the obligation to contact certified persons or companies for the installation, maintenance, repair, assistance and disposal of the aforementioned equipment as well as for the loss and recovery control of the F- Gases contained in them.
+Pursuant to the D.P.R. no. 146/2018, the company or body that configures itself as an "operator" of equipment containing F-Gas is not required to register with the Register or to be certified.
+However, the same company or body has the obligation to contact certified persons or companies for the installation, maintenance, repair, assistance and disposal of the aforementioned equipment as well as for the control of losses and the recovery of F- Gases contained therein.

-Starting from 25 September 2019, therefore, the obligation to keep records will be respected by the communication that installers and maintenance technicians will send to the database from which the operator can download a certificate containing all the information related to their equipment.
+Therefore, starting from 25 September 2019, the obligation to keep records will be respected through the communication that installers and maintenance technicians will send to the database from which the operator can download a certificate containing all the information relating to his equipment.